 In the two adjacent neighborhoods of Windsor Terrace and Park Slope, several old-time Irish bars, notably the picturesque Farrell's (which only closes for significant deaths), still hark back to the early 20th century in mood and decor.
 For better or worse, a number of old Irish bars, such as Snooky's on Seventh Avenue, are long gone.
 Windsor Terrace was settled by Irish Catholics, and a centerpiece of this once-blue-collar neighborhood is Bishop Ford High School.

 Park Slope continues to have sufficient Irish energy to celebrate its long-standing local Park Slope St. Patrick's Day parade through the neighborhood, complete with kilt-wearing bagpipe players.

 Not So Irish Anymore

-Once very Irish, Bay Ridge is today a polyglot area with a sizable immigrant population that's more likely to visit a mosque or halal food store on Friday than to down a Guinness.
-And, gentrification has diluted what's visibly Irish about most of South Brooklyn, including Park Slope and Windsor Terrace.
+Not one of these three areas—Bay Ridge, Windsor Terrace, or Park Slope—is a homogeneously Irish neighborhood anymore.
+Once extremely Irish, Bay Ridge is now a polyglot area with a sizable immigrant population that's more likely to visit a mosque or halal food store on Friday than down a Guinness.
+And gentrification has diluted what's visibly Irish about most of South Brooklyn, including Park Slope and Windsor Terrace.